 Each visit allows us to connect with the traditions that have shaped these markets and to appreciate the vital role they play in preserving cultural heritage.

 Don’t miss our article here about why you must visit Germany at Christmas, the best Christmas markets are here and the best places to visit at Christmas time are here.
-You can also find all our guides to planning a trip to Germany here and German history guides here.
+You can also find all our guides to planning a trip to Germany here and German Christmas guides here.